This Day in History: Sept. 28

 - 1928: Scottish medical researcher Alexander Fleming discovers penicillin, the first effective antibiotic.

+- 1960: Ted Williams hits a home run in his last career at-bat as the Boston Red Sox defeat the Baltimore Orioles 5-4 at Fenway Park.

+- 1962: A federal appeals court finds Mississippi Gov. Ross Barnett in civil contempt for blocking the admission of James Meredith, a Black student, to the University of Mississippi.
+(Federal marshals would escort Meredith onto the campus two days later.)

-- 1976: Muhammad Ali retains his world heavyweight boxing championship with a close 15-round decision over Ken Norton at New York's Yankee Stadium.
+- 1976: Muhammad Ali retains his world heavyweight boxing championship in a close 15-round decision over Ken Norton at New York’s Yankee Stadium.

 - 1989: Deposed Philippine President Ferdinand E. Marcos dies in exile in Hawaii at age 72.